frictionlessdata/website-old/_case_studies/cmso.md

 Python[^python] and the pandas[^pandas] system, this is a big plus when doing data science.

-## What do you think are some other potential use cases.

 As a researcher, I mostly deal with research data.
 I am pretty sure if this could work for cell migration data, it could work for many cell biology disciplines as well.

-## Who else do you think we should speak to.

-To more researchers!
-Perhaps to more data producers!
+I recommend speaking to more researchers and data producers to determine additional use cases!

 [^pandas]: Pandas: Python package for data analysis: <http://pandas.pydata.org/>
 [^datapackages]: Data Package: <http://specs.frictionlessdata.io/data-package/>